 - Turning that target into a series of activities.
 For you to achieve your big-picture priority, what needs to happen?
 What skills, for example creative, technical or business-related, need to be enhanced?
 What people and processes do you need to put in place?
 How should you and your team spend your time over the coming year?
 As you do this, keep in mind what worked and what didn’t in 2020, so you can focus your efforts on those activities that really deliver value.

-At Henchards, we work with creative and technical business owners to facilitate this planning process, crystallise key goals, and provide the practical support needed to achieve those goals.
-Talk to us about planning your key activities for 2021, and we’ll help you build a better, more profitable business.
+At Henchards, we work with agencies, consultancies and technical service providers to facilitate this planning process, crystallise key goals, and provide the practical support needed to achieve those goals.
+Talk to us about planning your key activities for 2021 and the years ahead, and we’ll help you build a better, more profitable business.